lab1092/blender-manual_ja/manual/rigging/posing/visualization.rst

 The bone groups panel is available in the Object data editor for an armature.
-Bone groups facilitate the colouring (theming) of multiple bones.
+Bone groups facilitate the coloring (theming) of multiple bones.
 Bone groups are managed mostly in the *Buttons* window, *Editing* context (:kbd:`F9`).